jmarrec/rubocop-composite-action/README.md

 ## Usage

-Here is an example workflow `rubocop.yml` that you could use in your project
+Here is an example workflow `rubocop.yml` that you could use in your project.
+Note that you need Python 3.8+ as I'm using f-strings.

+Note that if rubocop is already installed on your host, it will not install it again.

 ```
 name: Rubocop